Isle Of Dogs

 1980s Tapestry Group

-The History Group Meeting will take a short break over the Easter holidays and will re-open every Wednesday thereafter from 1pm to 3pm as normal.
+The History Group will re-open every Wednesday from 1pm to 3pm

 PLEASE CONTACT US FOR DETAILS.